-The NERA Collaboration Seismic Environment Plan (CSEP) Project is seeking to achieve fundamental and long-term improvements to the way that seismic activities are planned with consideration for commercial fishing activities.
+The NERA Collaboration Seismic Environment Plan (CSEP) Project has achieved fundamental and long-term improvements to the way that seismic activities are planned with consideration for commercial fishing activities.

-In 2018, NERA established an industry consortium to create a common framework for seismic exploration in North West Australia.
-The CSEP Project seeks to establish:
+In 2018, NERA established an industry consortium to create a common framework for seismic exploration in North-West Australia.
+The CSEP Project sought to establish:

-The benefits of a successful project could see improved certainty for both fishing and petroleum industries, greatly reduced consultation burden for all stakeholders, and a strategic assessment of impacts across Northern Australia.
+The project aimed to see improved certainty for both fishing and petroleum industries, greatly reduced consultation burden for all stakeholders, and a strategic assessment of impacts across Northern Australia.

 Desired project outcomes: